Maggi-Chen/DeBreak/README.md

 ## Installation

-To simplify the environment setup process, conda is recommended.
+To simplify the environment setup process, conda is recommended:
 ```
-conda create --name deb python=2.7
+conda create --name deb
 conda activate deb
 conda install -c bioconda debreak

 ```

-Git install after installing all the dependencies.
+Or use Git to install after installing all the dependencies:
 ```
 git clone https://github.com/Maggi-Chen/DeBreak.git
 export PATH=$PWD/DeBreak/:$PATH
 ```

 A test simulated dataset (450Kbp genome with 6 SV embedded) is available to verify successful installation: